-At the 2015 Annual Meeting of Stockholders, 98.3% of the votes cast on the advisory vote on executive compensation proposal (often referred to as "say-on-pay") were in favor of our named executive officer compensation as disclosed in the proxy statement and, as a result, our named executive officer compensation was approved.
-The board of directors and compensation committee reviewed these final vote results and determined that, given the significant level of support, no changes to our executive compensation policies and decisions were necessary based on these vote results.
+At the 2016 Annual Meeting of Stockholders, 71.5% of the votes cast on the advisory vote on executive compensation proposal (often referred to as "say-on-pay") were in favor of our named executive officer compensation as disclosed in the proxy statement and, as a result, our named executive officer compensation was approved.
+The compensation committee carefully considered the final vote results as well as the proxy advisory firm analyses of our executive pay program to evaluate whether changes to the program were advisable.
+The compensation committee did not make any specific changes to our 2016 executive compensation policies and decisions as a result of the vote.
+The compensation committee was mindful that 2015 was a unique year as we hired a new chief executive officer and promoted one of our executive officers to chief operating officer and it determined that it would continue to thoughtfully evaluate our pay programs in light of stockholder feedback and the results of stockholder advisory votes going forward.
+In addition, in this proxy statement, we have enhanced our executive compensation disclosures to promote transparency.